itwasjoke/Assist/README.md

 <img src="https://github.com/itwasjoke/Assist/blob/main/img/db.png?raw=true">
 </p>

 Of the development features, one can note the writing of a separate file in PHP, where all sorts of useful functions that I used in the process of work were registered.

-They have simplified the job of creating a website.
+«`{PHP} {
+$data='';
+}«`

+## Publication
 The site was transferred to the hosting along with the database.
-The link to the site will be in the description.
+Link: http://u99924i2.beget.tech